tschumann/sandbot/README.md

 ========
 Windows
 -------
-Open Sandbot-2008.sln in Visual Studio (it was made using Visual Studio 2008 but newer versions should probably open it fine).
+Open Sandbot-2017.sln in Visual Studio 2017.
+You can probably load it in older (or newer) versions too.
-A Visual Studio 2015 solution is also provided (Sandbot-2015.sln) but currently isn't used for active development.

 Linux
 -----